 - Included Installation Hardware with Weatherstripping

-When it comes to the best overall air conditioner, the Black and Decker is easily the best bang for your buck.
+When it comes to the best overall air conditioner, the Black & Decker 8,000 BTU is easily the best bang for your buck.
 Beyond the brand itself, it’s an affordable option that cools any room under 450 sq. ft. without any problems.
 It’s not loud, it’s not heavy, it’s easy to move, it’s relatively inexpensive, and it’s well made so it will last a very long time.

 When compared to other units in the same BTU range, the Black and Decker excels.
 In fact, most of the other units will struggle to keep up with it.
 Why waste money on a unit that will take longer to do the same job – we don’t get it either.

 The COSTWAY Air Cooler is perfect for those on a budget but don’t want to sacrifice on quality.
 This unit gives off icy cold air and is great in tight spots.
 For those who don’t have a lot of space to sacrifice, the COSTWAY will work perfectly.

 The ability to add the ice “chill packs” gives this a BOOST that the other units can’t compare to.
 For personal cooling, there’s not a better option, especially at this price point.

 The Global Air 10,000 BTU comes in a variety of sizes so no matter how big or small as space you need to have cooled off, they got you covered.
 You will find that many of the reviews on Amazon and on other sites give Global Air great reviews as long as you keep the unit out of the window.

 If you do want to mount it in the window, just be prepared to use a little elbow grease and get extra tools.
 But overall, you will find that the Global Air shoots out and comes with a variety of features so you can keep using it all year round.